dirtystylus/eleventy-test/posts/film-nostalgia-1999/index.md

 ![A 7x6 board detailing The Big Picture podcast’s 1999 movie draft.
 The columns are arranged by the various podcast hosts and guests, and the rows are different categories: drama, action/thriller/horror, comedy, blockbuster, oscar nom, and wild card.](the-big-picture-1999-draft.jpg "Image copyright The Ringer")

-You’ve got massive romantic comedies like *Notting Hill*,^[Which was a regular ol’ release at the time but which now feels like a miracle on rewatch.] big ensemble pieces like *Magnolia*, ground-breaking genre spectacles like *The Matrix*, *Pulp Fiction* knockoffs that were somehow also good (*Go*).
+You’ve got massive romantic comedies like *Notting Hill*,^[Which was a regular ol’ release at the time but which now feels like a miracle on rewatch.] big ensemble pieces like *Magnolia*, ground-breaking genre spectacles like *The Matrix*, *Pulp Fiction* knockoffs that were somehow also good (*Go*^[A film that’s absurdly hard to track down on Blu-ray.
+Fingers crossed for a rerelease.]).
 But also some absolutely weird stuff as well: *Existenz*, *Being John Malkovich*, *Dogma*.
 How many of these could get made today, much less garner a theatrical release?